 Now researchers at the University of Washington have developed a new method that gives aircraft a backup system in case GPS fails: An antenna on the ground that can tell a drone where it is.
 The team successfully tested their system in June.

 "Right now GPS is the one ring to rule them all: Without it, tiny drones all the way up to commercial aircraft can't do their jobs.
 It's a huge liability," said Christopher Lum, a UW research assistant professor of aeronautics and astronautics and the director of the Autonomous Flight Systems Laboratory.
 "Pilots could navigate before we had GPS.
-Now we need to fall back to some of those older techniques to keep unmanned vehicles like drones in the air."
+Now we need to fall back to some of those older techniques to keep unmanned vehicles like drones in the air without GPS."

 The team's unmanned drones carry transponders on board that send passive signals to operators and any surrounding aircraft about their whereabouts.